Fallen Idol (M*A*S*H)

 "Fallen Idol" is the third episode of the sixth season of the American situation comedy-series M*A*S*H (after the two-part "Fade Out, Fade In") and its 125th overall.
-The episode aired on CBS on September 27, 1977 and is the first episode where the character of Frank Burns does not play a part in (although Larry Linville, the actor who played Burns, left the series at the end of the fifth season, the character was used in "Fade Out, Fade In", where an unseen and unheard Frank was making a phone calls to the camp.
+The episode aired on CBS on September 27, 1977 and is the first episode where the character of Frank Burns does not play a part in (although Larry Linville, the actor who played Burns, left the series at the end of the fifth season, the character was used in "Fade Out, Fade In", where an unseen and unheard Frank makes a phone call to the camp).

 Plot

 Radar O'Reilly is feeling down as he does not believe that he is a "hot lover" and wants to try to become one so he can attract the various nurses of the 4077th.
 He relays his concerns to Hawkeye Pierce and B.J.
 Hunnicutt in The Swamp, and Hawkeye suggests that Radar take a trip to Seoul and try to find a woman there.
 Radar initially does not want to, but Hawkeye keeps prodding him until he finally agrees.
-After getting approval, Radar leaves on a Jeep.
+Radar leaves on a Jeep.

-Later that day, the 4077th is once again inundated with wounded as it usually is.
-While performing triage outside the OR, Hawkeye is examining a wounded soldier's shoulder and turns him over to look at his chest.
-Suddenly, he realizes that the wounded soldier is Radar and calls B.J. over to help him.
-Hawkeye is instantly taken aback by what has happened to Radar and believes it that it is his fault that Radar is injured, saying that he sent Radar out into the middle of the fighting "on a date."
-After insisting on performing the surgery to save Radar, Hawkeye heads out to drink his guilt away but cannot as all he can talk about is how guilty he feels.
+Later that day, the 4077th is inundated with wounded.
+While performing triage outside the OR, Hawkeye realizes one of the wounded soldiers is Radar, who was wounded in the chest by a mortar.
+Hawkeye insists on performing the surgery, which goes well.
+Afterwards, he and B.J. go to Rosie's Bar, where Hawkeye drowns his guilt over sending Radar into the path of danger.

-The next morning Hawkeye wakes up suffering from a hangover worse than he usually suffers from when drinking and is in no condition to operate.
+The next morning Hawkeye wakes up suffering from a hangover and is in no condition to operate.
 However, wounded arrive in the compound and Major Winchester insists that Hawkeye rise from his bed and perform his duties as chief surgeon over B.J.'s protests that Hawkeye be allowed to rest.
-Winchester says that the call was for "all personnel", which by definition includes Hawkeye, and that he should not be excused because of his condition.
-Once Colonel Potter discovers Hawkeye's condition he is not pleased, and things get worse when Hawkeye has to run out of the OR to vomit during an operation and Winchester has to finish.
+Once Colonel Sherman Potter discovers Hawkeye's condition, he is not pleased and things get worse when Hawkeye has to run out of the OR to vomit during an operation, leaving Winchester to finish.